svimal210691/inmemory-tsdb/README.md

 ## Limitations

 - Data is not persisted (in-memory only)
-- No built-in aggregation functions (can be added in application layer)
 - No replication or clustering
 - No authentication or authorization
 - Single-threaded (not thread-safe)